 Bringing together Aboriginal Medical trainees from across NSW

-All NSW and ACT Aboriginal medical trainees in their first five years of medical training are invited to the Aboriginal Trainee Doctor’s Forum (ATDF).
-The invitation list is initially formed from those who used the Aboriginal Internship Recruitment Pathway, but all Aboriginal medical trainees are most welcome to attend so feel free to pass this invitation onto your colleagues.
-Attendees come from across the state (and the ACT), from rural centres and metro hospitals and represent many of the medical schools.
+All NSW and ACT Aboriginal medical trainees in their first five years of medical training are invited to the Aboriginal Trainee Doctors’ Forum (ATDF).
+The invitation list is initially formed from those who used the Aboriginal Medical Workforce Pathway, but all Aboriginal medical trainees are most welcome.
+Attendees come from across the state (and the ACT), from rural centres and metropolitan hospitals and represent many of the medical schools.

 Speak to your JMO Management Unit or to the office of the Medical Dean to ensure your attendance.
-Contact HETI staff if you need support to attend.
+Contact HETI staff if you have any questions or if you need support to attend.

 About the artwork

-This artwork was commissioned in 2017 by HETI's Medical Portfolio to reflect the unique identity of the Aboriginal Trainee Doctor's Forum.
-The artist, Dr Rebecca Davison, is a member of the Forum and an intern at St Vincent’s Hospital, Sydney.
-Rebecca is a Kurnai, Dharawal and Dunghutti woman, a passionate and prolific artist who has been painting since high school.
+This artwork was commissioned in 2017 by HETI's Medical Portfolio to reflect the unique identity of the Aboriginal Trainee Doctors’ Forum.
+The artist, Dr Rebecca Davison, is a member of the Forum and a 2017 intern at St Vincent’s Hospital, Sydney.
+Rebecca is a Kurnai, Dharawal and Dunghutti woman and a passionate and prolific artist who has been painting since high school.